wildfly-extras/wildfly-camel-book/components/README.md

 ## Supported Components

-The following list of supported Camel components will be available to arbitrary JavaEE deployments:
+The following lists the set of supported Camel components that are available to JavaEE deployments:

 * [camel-activemq](camel-activemq.md)
 * [camel-atom](camel-atom.md)